dotnet/runtime/docs/coding-guidelines/project-guidelines.md

 - `$(BuildSettings) -> $(BuildTargetFramework)[-$(OSGroup)][-$(Configuration)][-$(ArchGroup)]`
  - Note this property should be file path safe and thus can be used in file names or directories that need to a unique path for a project configuration.
- - The only required target framework value is the `$(BuildTargetFramework)` the others are optional.
+ - The only required Build Settings value is the `$(BuildTargetFramework)` the others are optional.

 Example:
 Pure netstandard configuration: